JakMi29/food/README.md

 Password: test <br><br>
 Username: ownerJoseph <br>
 Password: test <br><br>

+# Stopping the Project
+To stop the project, you can use the following command: docker compose down This will stop and remove all the containers, networks, and volumes defined in the docker-compose.yaml file.

 # Swagger API Documentation
 The application provides an interactive Swagger API, which allows browsing and testing the available endpoints.
 After launching the application, the Swagger API will be accessible at: http://localhost:8190/foodApp/swagger-ui/index.html